leg100/terraform-helm-chart/README.md

 ### Backend configuration

-The chart can be instructed to create a backend as well as initialize it.
-It carries out the following steps:
+The chart can be instructed to create a backend as well as initialize it, carrying out the following steps:

 1. Creates the backend if it doesn't exist already.
 2. Adds a configuration file to the workspace, `backend.tf` specifying the backend type (this is a [requirement](https://www.terraform.io/docs/backends/config.html) of terraform.